tim-mukhin/squirclify/README.md

 ```

 ## Known restrictions
+-   It only imitates 100% corner smoothing.
+- Squircle will not recalculate when the viewport width changes by default.
+This is done on purpose, assuming that in most cases users do not resize the viewport.
+But you can add your own handler on viewport width changing.
 -   There is a bug in Safari on Mac OS due to which the clip-mask is applied without considering paddings and margins, therefore it is necessary to wrap squirclified content with another `<div>` to which you need to apply margins/paddings.
--   It only imitates 100% corner smoothing.

 ## Known issues